Loway/QueueMetricsHowTos/QueueMetricsInstall.md

 All the data which QueueMetrics works on are stored in Asterisk's queue_log file.
 In a single-server configuration, QueueMetrics is able to read directly from this file, though this is not an efficient approach.

-The Qloader script provides an effective way to retrieve information from the _queue&#95;log_ file without overloading the Asterisk server(s) and it's essential in a cluster-server configuration.
+The Uniloader software provides an effective way to retrieve information from the _queue&#95;log_ file without overloading the Asterisk server(s) and it's essential in a cluster-server configuration.

 It reads the new data from the queue_log file and sends it to the QueueMetrics database wherever it is.
-We always suggest to use the Qloader script whatever configuration you have.
+We always suggest to use the Uniloader software whatever configuration you have.

 # 2 Installing QueueMetrics with Espresso